-- 6.1.
-In this Agreement, unless the context otherwise requires: - "Employee" means any person employed by Bupa Care Services - "Fortnight" refers to 14 days covering Sunday to Sunday (including any shift commenced before midnight on the final Sunday of the pay period). - "Illness" does not mean an accident or the effects of an accident. - "Night Shift" means a duty rostered in which part is worked between 11.00pm and 5.00am. - "Normal Rate" means the hourly rate of pay set out in Salary Schedule. - "Particulars of Employment" means the document signed by the Employer and the Employee setting out the individual terms of that Employee's employment. - "Personal Grievance" has the meaning given to it by Part 9 of the Employment Relations Act 2000. - "Rostered" means the pre-arranged shift, varied or fixed, notified 14 days in advance to an Employee to be worked on any given day. - "The Agreement" means this Collective Agreement, and any attachments hereto. - "The Employer" means Bupa Care Services NZ Limited. - "The Union" means New Zealand Nurses Organisation (Inc)
+6.1.
+In this Agreement, unless the context otherwise requires:

+"Act" means the Employment Relations Act 2000.

+"Agreement" means this Collective Agreement, and any attachments hereto.

+"Employee" means any person employed by Bupa Care Services (NZ) Limited in the roles outlined in cl.

+"Employer" means Bupa Care Services (NZ) Limited.

+"Fortnight" refers to 14 days covering Sunday to Sunday (including any shift commenced before midnight on the final Sunday of the pay period).

+"Illness" does not mean an accident or the effects of an accident.

+"Night Shift" means a duty rostered in which the majority of duty is worked between 11.00pm and 5.00am.

+"Normal Rate" means the hourly rate of pay set out in the Wages Schedule.

+"Particulars of Employment" means the document signed by the Employer and the Employee setting out the individual terms of that Employee's employment.

+"Personal Grievance" has the meaning given to it by Part 9 of the Employment Relations Act 2000.

+"Rostered" means the pre-arranged shift, varied or fixed, notified 14 days in advance to an Employee to be worked on any given day.

+"Union" means New Zealand Nurses Organisation (Inc)

+7. TE TIRITI

+- 7.1.
+The parties acknowledge the authority of Te Tiriti o Waitangi, and the unique status of Māori as tangata whenua of Aotearoa/New Zealand. - 7.2.
+The parties are committed to alignment with Te Tiriti o Waitangi and will promote and enable an understanding of the articles and principles and their implementation in the workplace by: - i.
+Ensuring Māori representation in the governance of the business, including changes to services delivered by those covered by this Agreement, to ensure tikanga is upheld.

+- ii.
+Enabling all employees to gain the capability (skills, knowledge and behaviour) required to engage meaningfully with Māori - iii.
+Enabling Māori to gain the capability (skills, knowledge and behaviour) required to engage meaningfully with service and organisational requirements. - iv.
+Supporting employees to develop their knowledge of Te Tiriti o Waitangi and Te Ao Māori including the values Auahatanga, Kaitiakitanga, Manaakitanga, Whanaungatanga and Wairuatanga and how these apply in the context of the work we do and the communities we serve. - v.
+Encouraging the promotion of Te Reo Māori

-7. CLASSIFICATION OF EMPLOYEES
+8. CLASSIFICATION OF EMPLOYEES